CleverRaven/Cataclysm-DDA/data/mods/Magiclysm/magic_balance.md

 These spells are even more fantastic or highly specialized.
 Translocate Self: This spell has a very niche but powerful spell effect.
 Even though its casting time precludes it from being cast in combat, its effect allows you to teleport anywhere you created a translocator gate, making it a very useful utility spell.
 In addition, it is classless, making it even more versatile, useful, and powerful.
 Mana Blast: This spell is like fireball, but its damage is even higher, and in addition does force damage and as such ignores armor.
 That puts this spell squarely in tier 3 alone.

+### Spellcasting Proficiencies
+Spellcasting proficiencies allow mages to specialize in various kinds of magic, across magic classes, based on what those particular spells do.
+There are currently five proficieny classes; those being Evocation, Channeling, Conjuration, Enhancement, and Conveyance.

+Evocation covers powerful, short-casting spells that are meant to release large bursts of energy quickly.
+This covers most offensive spells, such as Magic Missile, Fireball, or Necrotic Gaze.
+Evocation can also cover non-offensive spells too, so long as they require the caster to pool mana and release it in fast fashion, and their effects aren't covered by one of the other proficiencies.
+Proficiency in Evocation allows the caster to use mana more efficiently, raising the damage or power of the spell's effect.
+Channeling covers spells that require the caster to focus for long periods of time, slowly building or channeling mana over the course of the spell.
+This includes most rituals, such as Wash the Wounds Clean, Crystalize Mana, or the assorted rune creation spells.
+The effects of these spells can be most anything.
+Proficiency in Channeling will reduce the mana cost of the spell and its casting time.
+Conjuration encompasses spells that summon something or someone, usually for a set period of time.
+Most Golemancy is covered by this, along with the Animist's Summon Undead, Ignus Fattus, or the Druid's Nature's Bow.
+Conjuration specializes in spells that temporarily summon something, rather than permanently creating something, which would be a bit more suited to Channeling.
+Proficiency in Conjuration will lower the mana cost of spells and improve the duration times of summoned creatures/objects.
+Enhancement covers spells that improve the target in some way, mentally, physically, or emotionally.
+While there are many spells in this class, some of them are Cat's Grace, Ogre's Strength, Eagle's Sight, or Feral Form.
+Note that spells which exclusively heal are not included, as they are fixing something which is damaged, while Enhancement covers spells which improve on the whole.
+However, if a spell both heals and buffs something, then it should be included in this.
+Any spells which exclusively debuff or hinder something should also not be included.
+Proficiency in Enhancement will lower the casting time of spells and improve the duration of enhancement.
+Conveyance encompasses spells which involve translocating, teleporting, or moving the caster/target.
+Some spells covered are Phase Door, Magus's Mark, Shocking Dash, or Translocate Self.
+Proficiency in Conveyance will extend the range of the spell (if applicable), or lower the casting time if not, and lower the mana cost of the incantation.